2023-25 Digital Dialogue: Wales Impact Report

 Increased awareness of young peoples' perspectives

-The programme successfully increased politicians’ understanding of young people’s concerns and priorities, with 100% of politicians reporting a deeper understanding as a result of the programme.
+Politicians’ understanding of young people’s concerns and priorities improved, with 100% of politicians reporting a deeper understanding as a result of the programme.
 This enhanced understanding better equipped politicians to represent the needs of young people within their constituencies.

 “Taking part in this programme has strengthened my connection with young people and schools in my constituency.
 It has provided a valuable opportunity to hear directly from learners about the issues that matter most to them, helping to inform my work as a Member of the Senedd.
 The sessions have allowed me to gain a deeper understanding of their concerns and priorities, reinforcing the importance of involving young people in political conversations from an early age.”